Horoscope Today, August 26: Check Tarot Readings For Your Zodiac

 9. SAGITTARIUS (Nov 22 - Dec 21)

-Tarot Card- Knight of Pentacles – Focus on yourself and your goals.
-Energy is very positive so choose your goals wisely.
-Plan your investments.
-Emotionally you will be very focused today.
+Tarot Card- Knight Of Pentacles – Focus on yourself and your goals.energy is very positive so choose your goals wisely.
+Plans your investment.
+Emotionally very focus today.

 Lucky Color – White